ephimoff/install_dotfiles/README.md

 ## Warning / Liability

-> Warning: The creator of this repo is not responsible if your machine ends up in a state you are not happy with.
+> Warning: The creator of this repository is not responsible if your machine ends up in a state you are not happy with.
 If you are concerned, look at the code to review everything this will do to your machine :)